al6x/keep/readme.md

 # FormalText

 Keep uses `ft`, **FormalText**.
-It's like plain text, with annotations that allows it to be more formal and parsed.
+It's like plain text, with minor annotations.
 FormalText document is a list of Blocks.
-There are couple of built-in blocks, custom blocks could be defined.
+There are couple of built-in blocks, like `text`, `table` or `images`, custom blocks could be defined.
 It's similar to Markdown, but more extensible.

 # FormalText in VSCode

+Highlight FormalText in VSCode

 ![](docs/vscode.png)